-With an automatic sanitary bin, they can.
+With an automatic female sanitary disposal bin, they can.

 And as an added bonus, automatic sanitary bins are easy to clean and simple to service.
 So not only will your customers be protected from the risk of cross-contamination and COVID-19 – so will your staff.